-Every Forjj mild steel Juliet is supplied with a hot-dip galvanised pre-treatment as standard.
-You can paint your galvanised balcony using an appropriate paint or we can save you the hard work and factory finish (a process called polyester powder coating) in a choice of 3 popular colours - black, white, or anthracite grey.
+Every Forjj product is supplied with a hot-dip galvanised pre-treatment as standard.
+You can paint your galvanised metalwork using an appropriate paint or we can save you the hard work and factory finish (a process called polyester powder coating) in a choice of colours.
 Read on for more information.

 All Forjj mild steel products intended for exterior use are hot dip galvanised in accordance with the British Standard BS EN ISO 14713-1:2009.
-This simple and inexpensive process ensures years of corrosion resistance and should be non-negotiable when you are shopping for long-lasting exterior steelwork.
+This simple and inexpensive process ensures years of corrosion resistance and should be top of your list and non-negotiable when you are shopping for long-lasting exterior steelwork.
+In particular, the 'Hot Dip' process provides a superior protection to that of electro galvanising (also known as electro-plating, zinc plating and electrogalvanization) is better suited to short lifespan or sheltered outdoor products, while hot dipping creates a more robust zinc layer to protect from even the harshest and exposed climates.

 This is a rust prevention treatment.